<img src="https://tags.srv.stackadapt.com/conv?cid=Hrrtg9eppZB1EF0H2WUXHP" width="1" height="1">

 Need to contact us?
 Get in touch with our sales team.

-All data as of February 29, 2024 unless otherwise noted.
+All data as of August 31, 2024 unless otherwise noted.
 Past performance is not a guarantee of future results

 Endnotes

-not required to do so and may suspend or terminate the share repurchase program at any time.
+3. Any periodic repurchase offers are subject in part to our available cash and compliance with the BDC and RIC qualification and diversification rules promulgated under the 1940 Act and the Code, respectively.
+While we Intend to continue to conduct quarterly repurchase offers as described above, we are not required to do so and may suspend or terminate the share repurchase program at any time.
 All periodic repurchase offers are subject to Board approval.

-3. Suitability requirements vary by broker-dealer.
+7. Suitability requirements vary by broker-dealer.
 Please consult your financial representative.

-4. To be paid by the investor.
+8. To be paid by the Investor.

-5. Composition of Class S upfront sales load may change but will not exceed 3.50%.
+9. Composition of Class S upfront sales load may change but will not exceed 3.50%.

-8. Based on par value and shown net of unfunded commitment amounts.
+12. As of August 31, 2024.
+Based on par value and shown net of unfunded commitment amounts.
 Valuations may change over time.
 Based on debt portfolio only.
 Par value represents the face value of loans in the portfolio.

 Important information